Top 7 Lake Erie USGS Stream Gauge Graphs

 Conneaut Creek Ohio Stream Gauge

 This creek clears quickly, even though its basin is large.
 It is mostly rural land and has a rocky bottom that helps clear it.
-When other streams are not fishable, give this on a try.
+When other streams are not fishable, give this one a try.
+This river has a lot of fishable areas because of its length.
+It runs half in Ohio and the other half in Pennsylvania.
+The river is stocked with steelhead by both states.

 Conneaut Creek